forquare/hashbang0.com/content/post/2008-07-25-sun-week-three.md

 categories = ["Sun"]
 +++

 This last week I have been on yet another training course!
-This week is was to look at the SunFire midrange servers, a.k.a.
+This week is was to look at the SunFire mid-range servers, a.k.a.
 The Serengeti range
 The serengetis are the [3800][1], [4800][2] and the [6800,][3] with a couple or variations.

 We looked at how to administer them and service them basically.